Logo

 Key Features and Talents

-This build is highly fine-tuned for the Combat Blade and Shroudfield, leaving little room for deviation.
+This build is highly fine-tuned for the Combat Blade (or Duelling Sword) and Shroudfield, leaving little room for deviation.
 Several talents should be considered mandatory picks; all right-side talents leading into Blades of Faith, Anoint in Blood, Purge the Unclean, Thy Wrath Be Swift, Until Death, Duellist, Master-Crafted Shroudfield, Invigorating Revelation, and Fury Rising.
+The Loner aura is hot garbage but unfortunately it is necessary in order to afford the build.

 When your defenses are broken, Shroudfield doubles as a defensive ability, allowing you to safely disengage, reposition, and - thanks to Invigorating Revelation - reclaim much of your Toughness before enemies seriously threaten you again.